Search

 Leave a comment

 Younger evangelicals tend to be suspicious of some of the non-negotiable lines drawn by their spiritual predecessors.
-This is particularly the case where those lines were used to make strong distinctions between those (Christians) who were in from those who were out. … Continue reading
+This is particularly the case where those lines were used to make strong distinctions between those (Christians) who were in from those who were out.
+Suspicions … Continue reading

 The best hope for our nation